BasedLinux/bsd/doc/manual/source/language/types.md

 ## External {#type-external}

-An _external_ value is an opaque value created by a Nix [plugin](../command-ref/conf-file.md#conf-plugin-files).
+An _external_ value is an opaque value created by a Bsd [plugin](../command-ref/conf-file.md#conf-plugin-files).
-Such a value can be substituted in Nix expressions but only created and used by plugin code.
+Such a value can be substituted in Bsd expressions but only created and used by plugin code.